firebase/quickstart-js/messaging/README.md

 Firebase Cloud Messaging Quickstart
 ===================================

-The Firebase Cloud Messaging quickstart demonstrates how to request permission to notify the user and receive FCM messages using the Firebase Cloud Messaging JavaScript SDK.
+The Firebase Cloud Messaging quickstart demonstrates how to:
+- Request permission to send app notifications to the user.
+- Receive FCM messages using the Firebase Cloud Messaging JavaScript SDK.

 Introduction
 ------------